gemfire/spring-data-for-vmware-gemfire/documentation/reference/bootstrap-annotations-quickstart.md

 See [@EnableStatistics Javadoc](https://docs.spring.io/spring-data/geode/docs/current/api/org/springframework/data/gemfire/config/annotation/EnableStatistics.html).

-For more information, see [Configuring Statistics](bootstrap-annotations.html#configuring-statistics) _Bootstrapping [vmware-gemfire-short-name] with the Spring Container Using Annotations_.
+For more information, see [Configuring Statistics](bootstrap-annotations.html#configuring-statistics) _Bootstrapping GemFire with the Spring Container Using Annotations_.

 ## <a id="configure-pdx"></a>Configure PDX

-To enable [vmware-gemfire-short-name] PDX serialization, annotate your Spring, [vmware-gemfire-short-name] client or server application class with `@EnablePdx`, as follows:
+To enable GemFire PDX serialization, annotate your Spring, GemFire client or server application class with `@EnablePdx`, as follows:

 ```highlight